Various Types of Heating and Air Conditioning Units

 - A good duct design and proper equipment sizing (Poorly designed duct work will not only increase wear and tear on your equipment, it will also cause balancing issues which means some rooms will likely be a lot cooler or warmer than others.
 A bad duct design can also create other issues such as high humidity which can create mold problems within your HVAC system)

 Keep in mind, heat pumps do tend to have more mechanical problems than gas units only because they have more components and most of those parts have to operate year round.
 The compressors, capacitors, contactors, condenser fan motors and other refrigeration components are more likely to wear out faster on a heat pump than a gas system mainly because they have to operate during all four seasons of the year as opposed to a gas system that only uses its components during the spring and summer.
 Because heat pumps operate year round, it is extremely important to have someone clean and service your unit twice a year so that they can best endure the heavy work load.
 Often time’s, a heat pump can send a variety of false signals, especially during the fall and winter season.
 Because there are two stages of heat, it’s often times easy to get the sense that everything’s working fine because the house is staying at whatever temperature you have set it at.
-If however the unit is low on freon or the 2nd stage heat isn’t working, the unit can still keep the house warm on slightly cold days but you will have efficiency and shortage of heat problems if the temperature drops into freezing.
-When a unit is only operating with one stage of heat, it will run longer, use a lot more electricity and put a heavier work load on the part of heating that’s working.
+If however the unit is low on refrigerant or the 2nd stage heat isn’t working, the unit can still keep the house warm on slightly cold days but you will have efficiency and shortage of heat problems if the temperature drops into freezing.
+When a unit is only operating with one stage of heat, it will run longer, use a lot more electricity and put a heavier work load on the unit.
 This is another reason why spring and fall cleanings are so important to budget for.